robertorcosta/azure-docs.pt-br/articles/expressroute/expressroute-howto-coexist-resource-manager.md

 ## <a name="to-add-point-to-site-configuration-to-the-vpn-gateway"></a>Para adicionar a configuração de ponto a site ao gateway de VPN

 Você pode seguir as etapas abaixo para adicionar a configuração ponto a ponto ao seu gateway VPN em uma configuração de coexistência.
-Para carregar o certificado raiz de VPN, você deve instalar o PowerShell localmente no computador ou usar o portal do Azure.
+To upload the VPN root certificate, you must either install PowerShell locally to your computer, or use the Azure portal.

 1. Adicione o pool de endereços do Cliente VPN.